Connect with others who understand.

 Lifestyle Changes and Home Remedies

-You can manage the symptoms of narcolepsy by applying the following tips:
+You can manage the symptoms of narcolepsy by following these tips:

 Treatment for Insomnia